atom-planet-embrace/ai-exrs/README.md

 To run all fast tests on your native system, use `cargo test`.

-To start fuzzing on your native system indefinitely, use `cargo test --package exr --test fuzz fuzz -- --exact --ignored`.
+To start fuzzing on your native system indefinitely, use `cargo test --features std --package ai-exr --test fuzz fuzz -- --exact --ignored`.

 To run all fast tests on an emulated system, use one of the following commands.
 Each command requires a running `docker` instance,